kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 ListSnapshots can be an expensive operation because it will try to list all snapshots on the storage system.
 For a storage system that takes nightly periodic snapshots, the total number of snapshots on the system can be huge.
 Kubernetes should try to avoid this call if possible.
 Instead, calling ListSnapshots with a specific snapshot_id as filtering to query the status of the snapshot will be more desirable and efficient.

 CreateSnapshot is a synchronous function and it must be blocking until the snapshot is cut.
-For cloud providers that support the uploading of a snapshot as part of the creating snapshot operation, CreateSnapshot function must also be blocking until the snapshot is cut and after that it shall return an operation pending gRPC error code until the uploading process is complete.
+For cloud providers that support the uploading of a snapshot as part of creating snapshot operation, CreateSnapshot function must also be blocking until the snapshot is cut and after that it shall return an operation pending gRPC error code until the uploading process is complete.

 Refer to [Container Storage Interface (CSI)](https://github.com/container-storage-interface/spec) for detailed instructions on how CSI Volume Driver shall implement snapshot functions.